mpkottawa/ignitron-preset-tools/README.md

 *Shoutout to stangreg for this great project https://github.com/stangreg/Ignitron *

-This tool will allow you to do 3 things:
+This application will allow you to do 3 things:

 1. A tool to back up loaded presets on the pedal over usb, converted to the format ignitron uses for presets, .json file.